Teacher Trainer - Primary Education

 • Promote the making and use of educational aids

 • Support the development and use of libraries

 The Gambia promotes gender awareness and girls’ education and empowerment.
 Volunteers will receive training on gender challenges in-country and will have the opportunity to implement gender-related activities that are contextually appropriate.
-During a Volunteer’s service, they will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
-As part of a Volunteer’s work, they will also report on these efforts and their impact.
+During service, Volunteers will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
+Volunteers will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years professional work experience